Vita3K/Vita3K/README.md

 The project is in an early stage, so please be mindful when opening new issues.
 Expect crashes, glitches, low compatibility and poor performance.

 ## Thanks
 Thanks go out to the developer team and [everyone who has contributed](https://github.com/Vita3K/Vita3K/graphs/contributors).
-These are people like petmac, frangarcj, VelocityRa, 1whatleytay, EXtremeExploit, HolyMcDiver, HorrorTroll, IllusionMan1212, KorewaWatchful, scribam, sunho, wfscans, Macdu, bookmist and pent0.
+* These are people like **petmac, frangarcj, VelocityRa, 1whatleytay, EXtremeExploit, HolyMcDiver, HorrorTroll, IllusionMan1212, KorewaWatchful, scribam, sunho, wfscans, Macdu, bookmist, pent0 and Zangetsu38**.

+## Supporters
+Thank you to the supporters and to all those who support us on our [ko-fi](https://ko-fi.com/vita3K).
+* Among them, those who subscribed to the Nibble Tier and upper: **j0hnnybrav0**

 ## Note
 The purpose of this emulator is not to enable illegal activity.
 You can dump games from a Vita by using [NoNpDrm](https://github.com/TheOfficialFloW/NoNpDrm) or [FAGDec](https://github.com/CelesteBlue-dev/PSVita-RE-tools/tree/master/FAGDec/build).
 You can get homebrew programs from [VitaDB](https://vitadb.rinnegatamante.it/).